 Acadian Timber Income Fund is a leading supplier of primary forest products to the forest products industry in Eastern Canada and the Northeastern U.S. The Fund manages timberlands in New Brunswick and Maine that have been harvested historically and are now managed jointly by the Fund.
-The Fund provides services with respect to New Brunswick Crown lands, under Crown Licenses owned by Fraser Paper in the Madawaska and Victoria counties of New Brunswick.
+The Fund provides services with respect to New Brunswick Crown lands, under the Crown Timber Licenses issued to Fraser Papers in the Madawaska, Restigouche, Northumberland, Carleton, York and Victoria counties of New Brunswick.
 It also owns and operates a Tree Nursery in New Brunswick.

-The NB Timberlands were owned and managed by Fraser Papers since the 1940's when a predecessor company acquired the timberlands from the New Brunswick Railway Company in order to provide a steady and secure flow of fibre to its lumber mills and pulp mills.
+The NB Timberlands were owned and managed by Fraser Papers since the 1940s when a predecessor company acquired the timberlands from the New Brunswick Railway Company in order to provide a steady and secure flow of fibre to its lumber mills and pulp mills.
 The NB Timberlands are freehold lands comprising approximately 765,000 acres in three large contiguous blocks of land in the Madawaska and Victoria counties of New Brunswick.